-- Avoid "get rich quick" schemes: If it seems too good to be true it probably is. - Police and bank personnel should never ask you to take money out of your account or ask you to give them your secret ATM code.
-If they do, tell the bank manager or a police officer. - Never allow anyone to watch while you use your ATM card or code. - Read and understand any contract before you sign it.
-Check with a close friend or relative about it. - Verify door-to-door salesmen with law enforcement or the Better Business Bureau.
-Check to see if they have a license to solicit door to door, if not, call the police. - Do not enter a contest or accept free gifts or prizes unless you clearly understand all of your obligations. - Do not be intimidated by a salesman or allow him to talk you into anything.
+- Avoid "get rich quick" schemes: If it seems good to be true, it probably is. - Police and bank personnel should never ask you to take money out of your account or ask you to give them your secret ATM code.
+If they do, tell the bank manager or a police officer. - Avoid any transactions where you are instructed to make a payment in the form of gift card or electronic current, such as Bitcoin.
+Very few business transactions are conducted in this manner.
+If in doubt, take steps to verify the of legitimacy of such transactions. - Never allow anyone to watch while you use yourATM card or code. - Read and understand any contract beforeyou sign it.
+Check with a close friend or relative aboutt. - Verify door-to-door salesmen with law enforcement or the Better Business Bureau.
+Check to see if they have a license to solicit door to door, if not, call the police. - Do not enter a contest or accept free gifts or prizes unless you clearly understand all of your bligations. - Do not be intimidated by a salesman or allow him to talk you into anything.
 If a deal or money-making plan cannot wait for you to check it out, pass it up. - Never pay for something you did not order or do not want.
 Simply refuse to accept delivery or make payment. - Never give a credit card number over the telephone unless you initiate the action with a reputable company.
 In the wrong hands your credit card number can be used fraudulently against you.